 Over five years of living in a tiny 90 sq. ft. apartment in New York City, Cohen managed to rid herself of over 70 boxes that she had in storage from her previous living situation.

 An important thing to keep in mind to hold off any impending hysterics is that we acquire a lot of “stuff” in our daily lives, most of which we don’t need or even necessarily want.
 We collect belongings because we can and we have the room for them, or convince ourselves that we can make room.
 Downsizing means that you need to reprogram the way we think about what’s important and what falls under the category of “extra junk”.
 If you’re looking at something and are unsure about which category to put it in, it’s probably nice junk, but junk nonetheless.

 There are various ways to make tiny living a homey and welcoming experience instead of an organizational nightmare.
-One of the most influential being the furniture that you use.
-Moving the same furniture that you are using in a standard 800 sq.ft. apartment into a 100 sq.ft. micro apartment is bound to become a nightmare with no floor space and clothes hanging from every available surface.
+One of the most influential is the furniture that you use.
+Moving the same furniture that you are using in a standard 800 sq. ft. apartment into a 100 sq. ft. micro-apartment is bound to become a nightmare with no floor space and clothes hanging from every available surface.

 According to Stoddard, tiny apartment spaces don’t often allow for generic and industrial furniture that we all love.
 Your options become limited to measured furniture that’ll fit into space and make it livable.
-Custom made furniture can be the secret to fitting an eclectic life into a small space.
-Wardrobes, for instance, that can function as a dressing room or a rack for drying damp clothes.
-Also stacking small boxes, drawers or baskets to hold all of the knick-knacks and small appliances that clutter everyone’s living spaces can help cut down on wasted space.
+Custom-made furniture can be the secret to fitting an eclectic life into a small space.
+Wardrobes, for instance, can function as a dressing room or a rack for drying damp clothes.
+Also stacking small boxes, drawers, or baskets to hold all of the knick-knacks and small appliances that clutter everyone’s living spaces can help cut down on wasted space.